Jane White – City & Guilds Fashion (Adv), Cert Ed

 Ropewalk Arts Centre – Lincolnshire

-My move to the Ropewalk arts centre in Lincolnshire four years ago means that I can offer a wide and growing range of classes and courses in a comfortable, fully equipped and inspirational workspace.
+My move to the Ropewalk arts centre in Lincolnshire six years ago means that I can offer a wide and growing range of classes and courses in a comfortable, fully equipped and inspirational workspace.

 I regard myself as very fortunate to work doing something I love and be amongst fantastic people every day.
 My students are enthusiastic and friendly and make fabulous, stylish, well-fitted garments.
 Some of my students have gone on to study for fashion and costume degree courses with The Northern College of Costume.
 Some work in theatre, others in the industry as designer/makers and one returned to her native Zambia with enough skills to set up her own dressmaking business.